Suppenbiatch/csgo_auto_accept/README.md

 To use csgostats.gg you'll need to add one of your "Match Token" which will be "CSGO-XXXXX-XXXXX-XXXXX-XXXXX-XXXXX" without '"'
 The Authentication Code is used to make a request to the Steam API which will return the next sharecode.
 Authentication Code will be something like "XXXX-XXXX-XXXX"
 Both can be found at https://help.steampowered.com/en/wizard/HelpWithGameIssue/?appid=730&issueid=128
-- under
+- Under "Access to Your Match History"
-	- Access to Your Match History
+	- "Create Authentication Code" or
-	- Your most recently completed match token:
+	- "Authentication Code:"
 - And
-	- Authentication Code:
+	- "Your most recently completed match token:"

 - "Account 2" can be used to add more then one account
 - As many accounts as needed can be added ("Account 3" and so on)